ClaireLee22/Dog-Breed-Classifier/README.md

+# Dog-Breed-Classifier:
+CNN Project [Udacity Deep Learning Nanodegree]

-# Project Overview
+## Project Overview
-This project is to build a convolutional neural network with Keras to classify dog breeds and then turn the code into a web app using Flask.
+This project is to build a convolutional neural network(CNN) with Keras to classify dog breeds and then turn the code into a web app using Flask.
 Given an image of a dog, the model will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-# Getting Started
+## Getting Started
-## Prerequisites
+### Prerequisites
 1. Download the dog datasetDownload the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo.

 2. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 3. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it in the repo.

-## Installing
+### Installing
 1. (Optional) __If you plan to install TensorFlow with GPU support on your local machine__, follow [the guide](https://www.tensorflow.org/install/) to install the necessary NVIDIA software on your system.
 If you are using an EC2 GPU instance, you can skip this step.

 2. (Optional) **If you are running the project on your local machine (and not using AWS)**, create (and activate) a new environment.